fireveined/phaser-ts-custom-cursor/readme.md

 # Phaser TypeScript Custom Cursor
-Phaser can't handle custom cursors and that little class allows you to substitute both default pointer and hand pointer used when cursor is over phaser buttons.
+Phaser can't handle custom cursors, but that little class allows you to substitute both default pointer and hand pointer used when cursor is over phaser buttons.

 ## How to use
 ```typescript